akarshsrivastava/headline-based-stock-sentiment/README.md

 For this project, I have used the following software and Python libraries:

-1. Python 2.7
+1. python version >= python 2.7
-2. NumPy
+2. numPy
 3. pandas
-4. Matplotlib
+4. matplotlib
+5. scikit-learn
-5. Jupyter Notebook
+6. Jupyter Notebook

 I will deploy this model as web app so that this project has a real life utility. url for this project: https://headline-based-stock-sentiment.herokuapp.com/